Reddit User Wants To Know If She's Wrong For Not Dog Sitting Because She Is Having A Baby Soon

 Engaging in open discussions with family members can foster understanding and cooperation during this transition.

-They encourage OP to not feel like the AH and also to not let her mom guilt trip her into thinking that she is.
+They encourage OP not to feel like the AH and also not to let her mom guilt-trip her into thinking that she is.

-Moreover, experts recommend establishing a plan for pet care during the transition to parenthood.
 This might include allocating specific duties or creating a schedule to ensure that both the pet and the baby receive adequate care and attention.

 Planning ahead can alleviate feelings of being overwhelmed and help families feel more prepared for the changes ahead.